High Quality Links purple

 Google search operators

-Not all resource pages are created equal.
-Ensure the pages you target have high domain authority and are relevant to your content.
+It’s important to ensure the pages you target have high domain authority and are relevant to your content.

-Let’s check the DR score of one of our top search results, Nutshell:
+Let’s check the DR score of one of our top search results: Nutshell:

 Ahref Dashboard